An extension of Furstenberg's theorem of the infinitude of primes: Introduction

-In connection with the above result, for each $k \in \Z$, the expression ``\textit{given a k-arithmetic}'' refers to the fact that we are going to work with integers, the sum, the new product and the usual order.
-This means that we are going to work on
+In connection with the above result, for each $k \in \Z$, the expression ``\textit{given a} $k$-\textit{arithmetic}'' refers to the fact that we are going to work with integers, the sum, the new product and the usual order.
+This means that we are going to work on $\displaystyle \mathcal{Z}_k=\{ \Z , + ,\odot_{_{k}} , < \}$.
+Clearly, $\mathcal{Z}_2$, the $2$-\textit{arithmetic}, will be the usual arithmetic.

-Clearly, $\mathcal{Z}_2$, the $2-arithmetic$, will be the usual arithmetic.\\ Characterizing the concept of divisor and prime number in the new arithmetics, we obtain the following important theorem:
+Characterizing the concept of divisor and prime number in the new arithmetics, we obtain the following theorem: